-Is boosting app downloads all you need?
+Is increasing app downloads all you need?

 If you have worked your way through this exhaustive list of how to boost app downloads, it’s time for you to know the one thing that keeps your app from failing in a competitive market – user retention.

 Most apps lose up to 80% of their users by the third month, from the day of acquisition.
-This is usually due to lack of user engagement, a competitor offering a better in-app experience or simply not being able to keep up with the user’s changing expectations.
+This is usually due to lack of user engagement, a competitor offering a better in-app experience, or simply not being able to keep up with the user’s changing expectations.
 Simply put, most app user acquisition funnels are leaky.